 The operator picks in this round robin style until all SKUs for the order are filled.
 The order is then pushed off onto conveyor or the batch cart can be manually rolled to the next area for fulfillment or directly to shipping.
 In pick and pack operations, instead of batching the items into an order tote, you can pick orders directly into a shipping tote.

 Now that you know what it is, why the heck would you use it?
 Speed!
 The main benefit of batch picking is the increased throughput rates you can achieve.
 What kind of rates?
 Glad you asked.
 Throughput rates are always application dependent (what sized parts are you picking?, are you bagging and tagging?, is there a pick verification step?, etc.…).
 Generally speaking you can achieve about 50 lines per hour per person from a standard rack and shelving layout.
 Moving inventory into automated storage and retrieval systems will double your throughput.
 Add pick to light technology to double it again (and increase accuracy), and finally incorporate batch picking to reach about 400 lines per hour.
 But the fun doesn’t end there – if it’s faster picking you need, consider more advanced strategies such as color picking or cross picking.

-Value Drug Mart
+Case Study: Value Drug Mart

 Not sure if batch picking is a good strategy for your operations?
 Check out this real life example of a distribution center using batch picking at their facility.